 From scholarships and grants to student loans, there are many ways to pay for college — and many questions, too.
 Fortunately, you can find all your answers at the Office of Financial Assistance, your go-to place for understanding how to pay for college and make the best of your investment.

 Ready to become a Knight?
-Make sure your first stop is the First Year Experience (FYE) office.
+Make sure your first stop is First Year Experience (FYE).
 With resources aimed at student success and opportunities to get engaged in the UCF community, FYE provides students and family members the support they need to make a smooth transition into UCF.
-From Orientation for new students to Pegasus Palooza and beyond, FYE is here to help.
+From Orientation for new students to the Pegasus Parent Program and beyond, FYE is here to help.

 The Knights Helping Knights Pantry provides UCF students with access to free food and necessities when they need it most.
 The thriving food pantry program, which began in 2009 as a class project in a first-year LEAD Scholars course, is located in Ferrell Commons next to the All Knight Study facility.